-EDSE 630 | SECONDARY STUDENT TEACHING INTERNSHIP/PRACTICUM (6)
+EDSE 630 | SECONDARY STUDENT TEACHING PRACTICUM (6)

-Internship/practicum is a guided pre-service experience in conducting the professional work of a classroom teacher, extending through an entire 15-week semester on a full-time schedule.
-The purpose of internship/practicum is to accelerate a future teacher's pedagogical development and foster a positive and progressive conceptualization of the profession of teaching.
+Practicum is a guided experience in conducting the professional work of a classroom teacher, extending through an entire 15-week semester on a full-time schedule.
+The purpose of practicum is to accelerate a future teacher's pedagogical development and foster a positive and progressive conceptualization of the profession of teaching.
 In order for candidates to develop critical thinking and problem solving skills to their fullest potential, teachers must model these skills.
-Internship/practicum provides an opportunity for candidates to demonstrate these skills, determine their strengths and weaknesses, and make the necessary adjustments to best serve the children they are teaching.
-It is the responsibility of the cooperating teacher and the site supervisor to work with the candidate in identifying strengths and weaknesses and facilitate the development of appropriate methods for implementing curriculum and management.
+Practicum provides an opportunity for candidates to demonstrate these skills, determine their strengths and weaknesses, and make the necessary adjustments to best serve the children they are teaching.
+It is the responsibility of the cooperating teacher and the university supervisor to work with the candidate in identifying strengths and weaknesses and facilitate the development of appropriate methods for implementing curriculum and management.